DaniAngione/core_dani/readme.md

 ## LOCALIZATION

-The Core Mod has no localization since it adds no entities.
+The Core Mod has no localization at all.
 All documentation is in english.

 ## CREDITS, SUPPORT & LICENSE

 Mod created by Daniel Angione (DaniAngione#3266 on Discord; daniangi@gmail.com) Stonehearth created by Radiant Entertainment (https://stonehearth.net)

-VERY SPECIAL thanks to the people that helped this system become what it is and actually work!
+VERY SPECIAL thanks to the people that helped in the original version of the "cooling service":
 Max, BrunoSupremo and Relyss - THANK YOU! <3

 This mod and all its contents are under a GNU GPL 3.0 license and may be used, shared, remixed and anything else as long as credit is given, linked and the same license is used!
 More info: https://www.gnu.org/licenses/gpl-3.0.en.html

 ## CHANGELOG

+### October 31st, 2024 - v2.0
+- The "cooling service" is now discontinued, and has been completely reworked into a much more performant, flexible and powerful component called "PASSIVE TRANSFORM".
+- Added a new component called ENTITY CUTAWAY that allows certain entities to display different graphics when selected.
+- Hearthlings can now get buffs from eating (if ACE is not present; ACE already has this feature)
+- The "Faction Unlocks" campaign has been removed since there are now more elegant ways to unlock things per faction.
+- (ACE) There are new gameplay settings available if using ACE!

+### May 14th, 2024 - v1.3.2
+- Updated the Storage Renderer file inherited from ACE to fix broken weapon/armor racks.

 ### February 6th, 2020 - v1.3.1
 - Small fix to a possible nil inventory error.